List of Yu-Gi-Oh! GX characters: Season 2

 A collector with an IQ of 202, Doctor Collector duels with The D to claim the championship title in the Pro League.
 He has the ability to read the minds of other duelists, and in the past, aided the FBI in solving card-related crimes while in jail because of his vast knowledge on the subject.
-While the whereabouts of his physical body after the Duel is explained as being absorbed by Plasma (showing Doctor Collector's face on the left wing of Plasma during the confrontation between The D and Aster Phoenix) in the English version, the fire caused by the Ultimate Destiny Card in the Pro League stadium is linked to his death in the Japanese version, though DD believes it was in fact the shock of being defeated that proved fatal.
+In the English version, the whereabouts of his physical body after the Duel is explained as being absorbed by Plasma, showing Doctor Collector's face on the left wing of Plasma during the confrontation between The D and Aster Phoenix.
+In the Japanese version, the fire caused by the Ultimate Destiny Card in the Pro League stadium is linked to his death, though DD believes it was in fact the shock of being defeated that proved fatal.
 Doctor Collector plays a Spellcaster Lock deck.